DEFER SOME CAPITAL GAIN TAXES AND RECOGNIZE SOME GAIN

 Cash proceeds can be received as follows:

-1) When the exchanger instructs the closing officer to disburse a fixed dollar amount of proceeds to them directly from the relinquished property closing;
+- When a taxpayer specifically instructs the closing officer to disburse a fixed dollar amount of the sale proceeds to them directly from the relinquished property closing and having the remaining amount transferred to the qualified intermediary to be included in the 1031 exchange.

 – or –

-2) After all identified property has been purchased or after the end of the exchange period if there are properties which have been identified but not purchased.
+- After all identified property has been purchased or after the end of the exchange period (generally 180 days) if there are replacement properties which have been properly identified by the taxpayer but not purchased pursuant to the 1031 exchange.

-If an exchanger intends to perform an exchange that is fully tax deferred instead of partially deferred, they must meet two specific requirements:
+If a taxpayer intends to perform a 1031 exchange that is fully tax deferred instead of partially deferred, they should meet two specific requirements:

-2) Acquire one or more replacement properties with the same or a greater amount of debt.
-[One exception to the second requirement is that an exchanger can offset a reduction in debt by adding cash to the replacement property closing.]
+- Acquire one or more replacement properties with the same or a greater amount of debt.
+[One exception to the second requirement is that a taxpayer can offset a reduction in replacement property debt by adding cash to the replacement property purchase.]